Galileo-Galilei/kedro-mlflow/docs/source/2_pipeline_as_model/22_framework_ml/01_why_framework.md

 ``kedro-mlflow`` assume that we declare a clear contrat of what the output of the data science project is: it is an an inference pipeline.
 This defines a clear "definition of done" of the data science project: is it ready to deploy?

-The downside of such an approach is that it increases data scientist's responsibilities,because s(he) is responsible for his code.
+The downside of such an approach is that it increases data scientist's responsibilities, because s(he) is responsible for his code.

 ``kedro-mlflow`` offers a very convenient way (through the ``pipeline_ml_factory`` function) to make sure that each experiment will result in creating a compliant "output".